 In the late 1990s, many people did not feel safe purchasing products online. eBay proved that selling and buying products online is safe, and today, online sales have never been higher.

 Many artists found success with eBay without restrictions on the medium they sell.

 eBay and Etsy’s main difference is that eBay is an auction platform, and Etsy is a selling platform.

 Etsy started in 2005 for crafters and artists to have a place to sell their unique handmade creations.

-Their mission is to reimagine commerce in ways that build a more fulfilling and lasting world.
-We are building a human, authentic, and community-centric global and local marketplace.
+Its mission is to reimagine commerce in ways that build a more fulfilling and lasting world.
+We build a human, authentic, and community-centric global and local marketplace.

-You will find artisans selling original paintings, handmade jewelry, pottery, sculptures, furniture, wall decor, and so much more.
+Artisans sell original paintings, handmade jewelry, pottery, sculptures, furniture, wall decor, etc.

-If you are just starting out you might want to take a look at Etsy first.
-They have been around for some time and have built a solid reputation for both artists and buyers.
+You might want to look at Etsy first if you are just starting.
+They have been around for some time and have built a solid reputation for artists and buyers.

 Amazon now allows artists to sell art on amazon.
 They started selling used books online in 1994 and has built an empire selling almost everything under the sun and offering premium plans for free shipping and 2-day delivery.

 In 2013 Amazon decided to enter the fine art business.
 There are a pre-approval process artists will have to apply for, and only certain types of art are excepted.